 Given that the peelings and retinoids trend has been going for some years, many people are now facing skin barrier damages that make the skin feel tight, uncomfortable, and prone to acne breakouts and rosacea flares.
 Stick with us to find all about skin barrier repair, how it can get compromised, and how you can handle a damaged skin barrier by changing your routine and using the right products.

 The skin acts as the first defense barrier against external aggressors.
 That being said, it only works when the skin is normal and intact, making it perfect for keeping all the allergens and pathogens at bay.
-If your skin becomes disrupted, you then start to lose moisture and all the things that were being kept on the outside now have a wide-open door inviting them to come into your body.
+If your skin becomes disrupted, you then start to lose moisture, and all the things that had been previously kept at bay now have a wide-open door to come into your body.

 So, how does the skin barrier become disrupted?
 It can be due to several different factors: